 PyTorchGeoNodes

-1Institute for Computer Graphics and Vision, Graz University of Technology, 2LIGM, Ecole des Ponts, Univ Gustave Eiffel, CNRS
+1LIGM, Ecole des Ponts, Institut Polytechnique de Paris 2Institute for Computer Graphics and Vision, Graz University of Technology,

-PyTorchGeoNodes is a differentiable module for reconstructing 3D objects from images using interpretable shape programs.
+PyTorchGeoNodes is a differentiable module that enables reconstruction of 3D objects and their semantic parameters using interpretable shape programs.

 Abstract